ifwe/antelope/README.md

 # Antelope Realtime Events #

-The *Antelope Realtime Events* project aims to make iterative and agile machine learning a practical reality in realtime applications.
-It derives from a proprietary framework used by [if(we)](http://www.ifwe.co/) to develop recommendation engines.
+The *Antelope Realtime Events* project aims to make iterative and agile machine learning a practical reality, especially in systems that must respond immediately to new circumstances.
+It derives from a proprietary framework used by [if(we)](http://www.ifwe.co/) to develop recommendation engines for our social products.
 By unifying the software that data scientists use to extract data for training a machine learning model with the software used to run that model in production, a much faster progress cycle becomes possible.

 ## What's new in v0.2 ##